wizardmatas/dockerhubinvite/README.md

 The Docker Hub Invite tool is a tool automating member invite to [Docker Hub](https://hub.docker.com).
-It extents Docker Hub UI with ability to invite tens or hundreds users to Docker Hub Orgasation.
+It extents Docker Hub UI (where you can invite only singe member) with ability to invite tens or hundreds users to Docker Hub Orgasation.

 ## Get started

 ### Prerequisites

 Login to the [Docker Hub](https://hub.docker.com) and note [organization]((https://hub.docker.com/orgs)) and team name, where you want to invite members.

+Add needed count of seats into your org account.

 Get token with:
 ```console